 Since October 2016, WMAS has provided PTS covering Wolverhampton and Dudley.
 This includes patients registered with GPs in Wolverhampton and Dudley eligible for transport through the region and the rest of the UK.

-The service also covers patients in most other parts of the West Midlands travelling into the area for treatment, in particular to New Cross and Russell’s Hall hospitals.
+The service also covers patients in most other parts of the West Midlands travelling into the area for treatment, in particular to New Cross and Russells Hall hospitals and local dialysis units.

 Information on this page is broken down into sections as follows:

 If you are registered with a GP in Sandwell & West Birmingham, Wolverhampton or Dudley, and are eligible for PTS, we will provide transport to hospitals and treatment centres locally, throughout the West Midlands and the rest of the country.
 This includes regular journeys for dialysis, for example, and specialist centres elsewhere in the UK.

 If you are registered with a GP in most other parts of the West Midlands, we will transport you to hospitals in Wolverhampton and Dudley including: